muratcanberber/muratcanberber/README.md

 # Hi there, I'm Murat Can Berber 👋

-I'm a software team leader at BrandIT, where I work on IIoT project on PTC's ThingWorx Platform using Kepware, Postgresql, MSSQL, TiemscaleDB, NodeJS, Grafana, Node-RED, Splunk, etc. I mainly type JavaScript, and SQL on my projects.
+I'm a software team leader at BrandIT, where I work on IIoT project on PTC's ThingWorx Platform using Kepware, Postgresql | Timescale, MSSQL, NodeJS, Grafana, Node-RED, Splunk, etc.

+I mainly code in JavaScript, and SQL on my projects.
+Bu i have worked with other languages like Python, C# too.

 I have a Master's degree in Management Information Systems at Ahmet Yesevi University.